arthurcerveira/Housing-Web-App/README.md

 The application is containerized with docker and docker-compose so it can run in an isolated environment and be easily deployed on a cloud platform.

-The development of the application is based on TDD, with automated tests implemented in Python and Shell Script.
+The development of the application is based on TDD, with automated tests implemented in Python.
 These tests are integrated with git using git-hooks.

 ## Installation